-After an APF approved school has been rated using the alternative performance framework for 4 years, the board of trustees of the school district or the sponsor of the charter school, as applicable, must update the information included on the application originally submitted for approval for rating using the APF.
-Updated information must be submitted in the form and timeline prescribed by the Department in accordance with NAC 385A.120.
-Verification of continuation of eligibility to be completed by the Department and presented to the State Board of Education (SBE) for consideration.
-Verification procedures will include:

-- 1. Review of updated information submitted by the board of trustees of the school district or the sponsor of the charter school, as applicable, to determine whether the school still meets criteria to be considered for rating under the APF in the following areas: - a.
+After an APF-approved school has been rated using the alternative performance framework for four years, the board of trustees of the school district or the sponsor of the charter school must update the information included in the original application for APF rating.
+The updated information must be submitted in the form and within the timeline prescribed by the Department, in accordance with NAC 385A.120.
+The Department will verify the continuation of eligibility and present the findings to the State Board of Education (SBE) for consideration.
+Verification procedures will include a review of updated information submitted by the board of trustees of the school district or the sponsor of the charter school, as applicable, to determine whether the school still meets the criteria for rating under the APF in the following areas:

+- a.
 The stated mission of the school is designed to serve a relevant category of students (Behavioral, Credit Recovery, Juvenile Detention, or Special Education) - b.
 Support programs provided by the school are consistent with the stated mission and the needs of the students served by the school - c.
-At least 75% of the student population continues to meet one or more of the following criteria: - Have been expelled or suspended from a public school, including, without limitation, a charter school; - Have been deemed to be a habitual disciplinary problem pursuant to NRS 392.4655; - Are academically disadvantaged (defined in NAC as a student who has repeated two or more grades from kindergarten through grade 8 pursuant to NRS 392.033 or 392.125 or a student who is one or more years behind on the needed credits as defined in NAC 389.659 to promote to the next grade level or graduate from high school on time); - Have been adjudicated delinquent; - Have been adjudicated to be in need of supervision for a reason set forth in NRS 62B.320; or - Have an individualized education program (IEP). - d.
-For schools operating under the State Public Charter School Authority, all new students enrolled following the approval to operate under the APF meet at least one of the criteria indicated in item c. - e.
+At least 75% of the student population continues to meet one or more of the following criteria: - Have been expelled or suspended from a public school, including, without limitation, a charter school; - Have been deemed to be a habitual disciplinary problem pursuant to NRS 392.4655; - Are academically disadvantaged (defined in NAC as a student who has repeated two or more grades from kindergarten through grade 8 pursuant to NRS 392.033 or 392.125 or a student who is one or more years behind on the needed credits as defined in NAC 389.659 to promote to the next grade level or graduate from high school on time); - Have been adjudicated delinquent; - Have been adjudicated to be in need of supervision for a reason set forth in NRS 62B.320; or - Have an individualized education program (IEP).

+- d.
+For schools operating under the State Public Charter School Authority (SPCSA), all new students enrolled following the approval to operate under the APF meet at least one of the criteria indicated in item c. - e.
 Consideration of the school's longitudinal performance in relevant APF measures and indicators and Continuum of Performance (CoP) ratings for the past three years.

-The performance of approved schools was first rated on the APF measures using the Continuum of Performance (CoP) Rating (Improving, Maintaining, or Declining) in September 2019 based on SY2018-2019 Data.
-The rating indicated how the school's current year performance compared to that of the immediately preceding school year for each measure.
+The performance of approved schools was initially assessed using the Continuum of Performance (CoP) Rating in September 2019, based on data from the 2018-2019 school year.
+This rating indicated how the school's current year performance compared to that of the immediately preceding school year for each measure.
 The 2018-2019 ratings served as the baseline for establishing the four-year timeline for reevaluation of existing APF schools for eligibility for rating under the APF.
 In subsequent years, the four-year timeline is calculated based on the first year a school is rated under the APF.

-Continuum of Performance will span from 2022-23 to 2022-23.
-Waived years will not count toward continuum performance.
-SY2022-23 will be the third year of performance rating for most schools.
+Continuum of Performance will span from 2018-2019 to 2022-23.
+Waived years (due to COVID -19 Pandemic) will not count toward Continuum of Performance.
+SY2023-24 marks the fourth year of performance rating for most schools.